-My wife, who often travels with me, was patiently waiting when a couple of well-dressed ladies approached her with a litany of questions about the ongoing hostilities surrounding conflict in the Middle East.
-The more articulate of the two summarized their perceptions: “They’re all family; why can’t they all just learn to get along?!”
+My wife was waiting for me when a couple of ladies approached her with questions about the ongoing hostilities surrounding conflict in the Middle East.
+The more articulate of the two summarized their perceptions: “They’re all family; why can’t they just learn to get along?”

-With graphic images from a recent trip to Israel of the on-going restoration following the gruesome Sbarro pizza bombing in the Old City of Jerusalem still burning our mind’s eye, my wife countered that the ladies should try to project themselves and their grandchildren into that scenario.
-Fifteen civilians were blown apart—seven of whom were children snacking on pizza after school with family—and 130 were maimed at the hands of a suicide bomber; it wasn’t a pretty picture.
+Images from a recent trip to Israel of the on-going restoration following the gruesome Sbarro pizza restaurant bombing in Jerusalem were still fresh in our mind’s eye.
+My wife suggested that the ladies should try to project themselves and their grandchildren into that scenario.
+Fifteen civilians were blown apart—seven of whom were children snacking on pizza after school with family—and 130 were maimed at the hands of a suicide bomber.
+It wasn’t a pretty picture.
 The ladies were duly horrified unaware of the premeditated attack in 2001.

 The lady’s question, while valid, demonstrated common misconceptions about Israel that ignore the reality on the ground.